cdelker/ziaplot/README.md

 # ziaplot

-Ziaplot is for easy, lightweight, and Pythonic plotting of data in SVG format.
+Ziaplot is for easy, lightweight, and Pythonic plotting of geometric diagrams and discrete data in SVG format.

 In ziaplot, a diagram is made from one or more elements added to a Graph.
 Below, a PolyLine is added to a Graph.